ropensci/roweb3/content/blog/2023-06-21-coworking/index.md

 {{< figure src = "scavenger_hunt.jpg" caption = "April Scavenger hunt: Find something that reminds you of the season!<br>People shared a variety of findings from tulips to touques, and sunshine to sunglasses!" alt = "A screenshot of a Zoom meeting showing 6 different video participants each holding something different: Decorated Easter egg, Sunglasses, Tulips, Allergy medicine, Sunbeam, and Touque" class = "center" >}}

-While coworking we have two 'rooms', a Quiet room (🤫) where I hang out, and a Noisy room with the community host and where chatter is welcome (but not required).
+While coworking we have two 'rooms', a Quiet room (🤫) where I hang out and where people silently work on their tasks, and a Noisy room with the community host and where chatter is welcome (but not required).

 Each session we have a theme and a [shared document](https://docs.google.com/document/d/1RhLBS20uH7uoD89NYS9LxVqUC1oWTlpeeMe40Z6ua3M/edit?usp=sharing)